 """Perform Passing-Bablok analysis."""

-# sv is a list of the gradients between of each pair of points
+# Initialise a list of the gradients between each combination of two points

 else: